LuizMeier/Zabbix/README.md

-# Zabbix Scripts Repository
+# Scripts Repository

-This repository contains a collection of scripts designed for various monitoring and automation tasks.
+This repository contains a collection of scripts designed for various monitoring, automation, and management tasks.
 These scripts are organized into directories based on their respective tools or platforms.
 The repository is intended to be a centralized location for sharing and managing these scripts.

 ## Directory Structure